Optional for agent sessions; also follow any CLI missing/stale skill warning:

 |---|---|---|

-draft (default) | Your draft bindings/config target (latest flows push + flows configure).
+draft (default) | Your draft setup/config target (latest flows push + flows configure).
 Fast iteration lane for authoring and validation. flows run still executes the active version unless --version overrides it. | breyta flows run/show/pull/validate <slug> |

 live | Installed released target for stable/runtime consumption.
 Changed by release/promote, not by push. | breyta flows run <slug> --target live |